matilhaestudio/ionic-kickstart-components/README.md

 ## This project should provide a base app bootstraping with:

-- Ionic
-- Create ENV vars and injection
-- Documentation of launch steps
-- Clear gulp tasks
-- Documented gulp tasks
-- Updated .gitignore
-- Comon testable components:
+- Comon testable components like:
-  - Login
-  - Logout
+  - Login and Logout
   - Social Login
   - Onboarding
   - API module
   - Account page
   - Feed page
-  - Push Notification integration
+  - Push Notification integration - We are using OneSignal
+  - User tracking and analytics - GA, mixpanel
+  - Customer comunication - Intercom
   - Ready to go menus
   - Local Storage
   - Social Sharing